 A Bill to establish a presumption in public sector procurement in favour of purchasing goods and services from businesses based in the UK; to require the Secretary of State to publish data on the value of Government contracts awarded to such businesses, and estimates of jobs created as a result, by region and nation; to make provision for a kitemark scheme for goods of predominantly UK origin; and for connected purposes.

-The bill would give the government a presumption to buy from UK-based businesses when procuring goods and services.
-It would require the publication of data on the value of government contracts awarded to UK-origin suppliers and estimates of jobs created, by region and nation, and it would establish a kitemark scheme for goods of predominantly UK origin.
-The measures cover areas including employment, transport, defence and technology.
+The Goods and Services of UK Origin Bill would give public sector buyers a default preference to contract with UK-based businesses for goods and services.
+It would also require the government to publish data on contract values awarded to UK firms and estimates of jobs created by region, and would establish a kitemark for goods mainly of UK origin.

 Generated 21 February 2026